Saptarshi1997/Whatsapp-Clone-Using-Django/README.md

 Javascript etc.

---> Here 'chat' is the project file & 'core' is the project app.
+--> Here 'chat' is the project folder & 'core' is the project app

 Step-1: Installing the redis-server for windows